vijaybirru/documentation/images_roles/multi_cloud.rst

 .. image:: images/multi-cloud-01.png
    :scale: 50%

 All Images associated with a Role should be fundamentally the same.
 They MUST be the same base operating system and version and should also have the same pre-installed patches and software packages.
-Variations specific to each cloud are allowed for cloud specific items such as pre-installing VMware Tools of VMware images.
+Variations specific to each cloud are allowed for cloud specific items such as pre-installing VMware Tools on VMware images.

 Choosing which cloud to use initially occurs when configuring a Farm Role and cannot be changed in the Farm Role once set.